How to Open an IRA in Six Simple Steps

 The main difference between a SEP and a SIMPLE IRA is that the latter lets employees contribute to the account via salary deferral.
 Depending on the plan, workers may even be allowed to open an account with a financial institution they choose themselves.

 As far as taxes go, the rules are the same as those applied to traditional IRAs.
 Still, there are a few more considerations to keep in mind.
-If you compare a SIMPLE IRA vs. a 401k plan, you’ll see that the annual contribution limit is set lower for an individual retirement account - $13,500 vs. $19,500 in 2021.
+If you compare a SIMPLE IRA to a 401k plan, you’ll see that the annual contribution limit is set lower for an individual retirement account - $13,500 vs. $19,500 in 2021.

 To be eligible for a SIMPLE IRA, an employee needs to have earned at least $5,000 throughout any prior two years and be certain that they’ll receive at least that same amount in the current calendar year.
 It’s also good to know that account holders can roll the funds into a traditional IRA account after completing two years of participation in the SIMPLE IRA plan.